Worship leaders, we’ve gotten really good at leading songs but not leading worship.

 Leadership is not musical ability and musical ability is not leadership.
 Leadership goes deeper.
 It sets foot in uncomfortable places.
 It goes where most are not willing to.
 A leader is a catalyst for change.

-9 Leadership Skills for Worship Leaders
+9 Leadership Skills for Leading Worship

 And here are some ways a worship leader can increase their leadership and be a catalyst for change: